Welcome

 • The Armchair Principle allows the court to consider the testator’s circumstances to resolve ambiguity.

-• Extrinsic evidence may be admitted to resolve latent ambiguity or as permitted by statute.
+• Extrinsic evidence may be admitted to resolve latent ambiguity or as permitted by statute (s.21 AJA 1982).

-• Ademption causes specific gifts to fail if the item is not in the estate at death.
+• Ademption causes specific gifts to fail if the item is not in the estate at death; general and demonstrative legacies are treated differently.

-• Lapse occurs if the beneficiary dies before the testator, subject to statutory exceptions.
+• Lapse occurs if the beneficiary dies before the testator, subject to statutory exceptions (s.33 WA 1837) and drafting of substitutions; consider joint vs severable gifts and class gifts.

-• Uncertainty in the description of property or beneficiary can cause a gift to fail.
+• Uncertainty in the description of property or beneficiary can cause a gift to fail; courts use construction and admissible evidence to rescue where possible.

-• Rectification and construction allow the court to correct or interpret a will to reflect the testator’s true intentions.
+• Rectification and construction allow the court to correct or interpret a will to reflect the testator’s true intentions (s.20 AJA 1982 for rectification).

-• Careful drafting and substitution clauses help prevent failed gifts.
+• Careful drafting, substitution clauses, survivorship provisions, demonstrative legacies, and a robust residuary gift help prevent failed gifts.

 Key Terms and Concepts